Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 The Contrast between Finite and Absolute Free-Will:

 A deeper logical differentiation reveals that a finite choice has a limited impact on the material world and may not have eternal consequences, whereas an absolute choice affects the course of one’s life and spiritual destiny eternally.
-Man’s single finite choice to participate in a temporal, spatial game like basketball has limited, probably no eternal, consequences.
-However, when such finite choices, driven by one’s pursuit for identity and purpose, accumulate, they may result in an absolute choice with eternal consequence.
+Man’s single finite choice to participate in a temporal, spatial game like basketball has probably no eternal consequences.
+However, pursuing basketball over the course of a human lifetime, driven by one’s pursuit for identity and purpose, may result in an absolute choice with eternal consequence.

 Christ’s Demonstration of Absolute Free Will: